Aeonss/StitchTool/README.md

 * Collapse sections with the arrow button next to the line separator.
 * Waifu2X Caffe prioritizes **scale height and width over scale ratio**, and outputs only in PNG for the best quality.
 * Please request any features or report any bugs in [issues](https://github.com/Aeonss/StitchTool/issues).

+## ❤️&nbsp; Contributions
+* Thank you to ZeroCool940711 for helping debugging and testing StitchTool
+* Thank you to thenuke740 and mjsaltus for UI suggestions

 ## 📘 &nbsp; License
 StitchTool is released under the [MIT license](https://github.com/Aeonss/StitchTool/blob/master/LICENSE.md).